nuxeo-sandbox/nuxeo-labs-studio/README.md

-:warning: **This repository is substituted by the new [Nuxeo Studio Custom Elements](https://github.com/nuxeo/nuxeo-studio-custom-elements) repository since August 2019.** Consequently, do not pull your contributions in this repository unless you don't want to share it.
+:warning: **This repository is substituted by the new [Nuxeo Studio Community Cookbook](https://github.com/nuxeo/nuxeo-studio-community-cookbook) repository since August 2019.** Consequently, do not put your contributions in this repository.

 # About **nuxeo-labs-studio**